 • Cultural Influences: Cultural background and norms can significantly influence how you draw a figure, and these factors should be considered in the interpretation.

-• Drawing ability: While the quality of the drawing does not factor into the interpretation of the DAP, people with limited drawing skills may not produce pictures that provide much data.
+• Drawing ability: While the quality does not factor into the interpretation of the DAP, people with limited skills may not produce pictures that provide much data.

-GIven the above factors, the DAP is usually used alongside other assessments to understand an individual’s psychological profile better.
+Given the above factors, the DAP is usually used alongside other assessments to better understand an individual’s psychological profile.

 House-Tree-Person Test vs. Draw-a-Person Test House-tree-person and draw-a-person test